serdalsakarya/abap-cloud-learning/README.md

 ### Travel Management

-A RAP-based Travel Management application developed as a practical project.
+A RAP-based Travel Management application developed as a practical learning project.

 Topics covered: